aridiosilva/SmartContractsBlockchain/README.md

 ## Blockchain Platforms Supporting Smart Contracts

-### Bitcoin

-Provides a Turing-incomplete script language that allows the creation of custom smart contracts on top of Bitcoin like multisignature accounts, payment channels, escrows, time locks, atomic cross-chain trading, oracles, or multi-party lottery with no operator.
+> - **Bitcoin** - *Provides a Turing-incomplete script language that allows the creation of custom smart contracts on top of Bitcoin like multisignature accounts, payment channels, escrows, time locks, atomic cross-chain trading, oracles, or multi-party lottery with no operator.*

-### Ethereum

-Implements a Turing-complete language on its blockchain, a prominent smart contract framework
+> - **Ethereum** - *Implements a Turing-complete language on its blockchain, a prominent smart contract framework.*

-### Ripple (Codius)

-Smart contract development halted in 2015.
+> - **Ripple (Codius)** - *Smart contract development halted in 2015.*

-### EOS.IO

-A blockchain platform for smart contracts
+> - **EOS.Io** - *A blockchain platform for smart contracts.*

-### Tezos

-A blockchain platform modifying its own set of rules with minimal disruption to the network through an on-chain governance model.
+> - **Tezos** - *A blockchain platform modifying its own set of rules with minimal disruption to the network through an on-chain governance model.*

 ## Smart Contract Eexecution